 - Details about the SLP application process and requirements.

 Scholarships and assistantships are available each year through an internal department application process.
 The application time periods vary throughout the year.
-Scholarship opportunities will be posted in the SLHOS school and can be found on the College of Education and Human Sciences website under Scholarships.
+Scholarship opportunities will be posted to the SLHOS school page (see Graduate Application Process-->Grad Student Scholarship Application Process).
 Information about assistantship opportunities will be made available at the appropriate time.